FAQ. All you need to know

 A. The dials turn red and a speech message is given when pressure drops to the level set in the Settings page of the app.
-The threshold for the app to warn of low pressure has a maximum of 36 psi (this adjusted in the Settings page of the app.
-As a result, for example, with a 60 psi tyre, the alarm trigger point is lower than I like – but of course tyre pressures are always on display.
-We are addressing this issue with a new, very advanced app of our own which has multiple speech alarms suitable for tyres at any pressure and capable of monitoring up to eight wheels.
-This will be available to our customers free of charge as soon as we have completed it.
+The threshold for the app to warn of low pressure has a maximum of 36 psi (this adjusted in the Settings page of the app).
+As a result, for example, with a 60 psi tyre, the alarm trigger point is lower than I like.
+However, your tyre pressures are always on display – that's way better than having no idea what's going on.
+It's not ideal but something that we address in the app we are coding ourselves.
+Please be patient: we are working hard on this.

 Q. The dials on the app are permanently red.
 Why?

 A. This means either that your tyre pressures are below the low threshold you have set in the app or the pressures are above the the maximum threshold you have set in the app.
 The maximum threshold is 93 psi.

 Q. How do I turn off the audible warning?

 A. Tap the speaker symbol top right of the screen.

 Q. Are WiCap batteries replaceable?

 A. No. We've made them sealed because we were finding that some users were damaging the radio antenna inside the device when looking inside.
 We discard batteries supplied from China and fit European-sourced high-capacity batteries.
 When it gets closer to battery replacement time, we intend to launch a low-cost WiCap replacement service.

 Q. Can WiCaps corrode or can their threads jam on the valve stem?